 Baseball came to Cuba in the 1860’s, brought by Cubans who studied in the United States and American sailors who docked in Matanzas Bay to load sugar.
 Together these sailors and Cubans built a baseball diamond at Palmar del Junco.
 This is where the first game in Cuban history was played.
 It quickly spread through the island and took hold with the Cuban people.
 Matanzas became known as the “Athens of Cuban baseball.”

 Soon after this, the first Cuban War of Independence against its Spanish rulers spurred Spanish authorities in 1869 to ban playing the sport in Cuba.
-Cubans began to prefer baseball to viewing bullfights, which Cubans were expected to dutifully attend as homage to their Spanish rulers in an informal cultural mandate.
+The reasons were because Cubans began to prefer baseball to viewing bullfights, which Cubans were expected to dutifully attend as homage to their Spanish rulers in an informal cultural mandate.
 As such, baseball became symbolic of freedom and egalitarianism to the Cuban people.
 The ban also prompted Esteban Bellan to join the semipro Troy Haymakers.
 He became the first Latin American player to play in a Major League in the United States.
 Bellan started playing baseball for the Fordham Rose Hill Baseball Club, while attending Fordham University (1863 – 1868).
 After that he played for the Unions of Morrisania, a New York City team.
 Bellan played for the Haymakers until 1862; in 1861 it joined the National Association.

 The first official match in Cuba took place in Pueblo Nuevo, Matanaz, at the Palmar del Junco, December 27, 1874.
 It was between Club Matanzas and Club Habana, the latter winning 51 to 9, in nine innings.